Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Numerical Examples

 In the second example, we compare the jump process on a hypercube graph (see \Cref{fig:hypercube}) of 64 nodes.
 The target distribution is designed to place significant mass at two maximally distant vertices in the hypercube, with the remaining nodes sharing uniformly small mass.
 Specifically, we set $\pi=\frac{1}{Z}[16,1,\ldots,1,\ldots,1,16]$.
 Note that the normalizing constant $Z$ is not required in \texttt{log-Fisher} method.
 The parameters are specified as follows:

 Note that largest negative eigenvalue $\alpha_*\approx -0.0468$ of $Q^{\textrm{MH}}$.
 We choose the damping parameter inspired by NAG and \texttt{con-Fisher} method as:

-while we run a warm-start of 100 iterations (i.e., $t<1$).
-With this choice of parameters, restart or adaptive step sizes are not needed in our experiments.
+In the experiment by the \texttt{log-Fisher} method, we run a warm-start of 100 iterations (i.e., $t<1$) by the MH update to initialize, as described in \Cref{sub:restart}.
+Restart or adaptive step sizes are still not activated, thus the comparison between both methods run in the same time span.
+Though we do not yet know how to select the optimal damping parameter for the \texttt{log-Fisher} method, the above conventional choice showcases its acceleration especially when the MH achieves its accuracy limit.

-In the final example, we evaluate the performance of jump process via \texttt{log-Fisher} method on a $25\times 25$ lattice graph shown in \Cref{fig:lattice}.
-The target distribution is constructed as a mixture of two Gaussian distributions on $[0,1]^2$:
+In the next example, we evaluate the performance of jump process on a graph of a large number of nodes.
+The target distribution is defined as a mixture of two Gaussian distributions on $[0,1]^2$, discretized a $25\times 25$ lattice graph shown in \Cref{fig:lattice}:

 where $x_1=(0.25,0.25)$ and $x_2=(0.75,0.75)$.
 This setting poses a challenging multimodal sampling problem.
-The parameters are specified as follows:
+The common parameters are specified as follows:

-In the numerical example presented in \Cref{fig:lattice-performance} and \Cref{fig:lattice-gaussian}, we initialize the Hamiltonian dynamics driven by the relative Fisher information using a warm-start by MH over the first 2999 iterations (i.e., $t< 30$, accounting for 2.00\% of the total iterations), as discussed in \Cref{sub:restart}.
-Beyond this point, we employ a constant damping parameter $\gamma(t)=2\sqrt{\lambda_*}=0.0065$, where $\lambda_*$ is obtained from the Rayleigh quotient suggested by \texttt{con-Fisher}.
-The MH maintains a fixed effective step size throughout the simulation, resulting in a total effective time span of of $[0,1500]$.
-In contrast, the \texttt{log-Fisher} method employs an adaptive step size scheme, leading to a slightly reduced effective time span of approximately $[0, 1449.9]$, which corresponds to 96.66\% of duration.
-When the restart mechanism is triggered at the $k$-th iteration, damping is effectively disabled.
-Over the full trajectory, this restart procedure is activated 1243 times in the jump process (approximately 0.85\% of the total iterations).
-The frequency of restarts per 1000 iterations ranges from 0 to 14.
+For the \texttt{log-Fisher} method, we first run a warm-start initialization by the MH update over the first 2999 iterations (i.e., $t< 30$, accounting for 2.00\% of the total iterations).
+After this initialization phase, we employ a constant damping parameter $\gamma(t)=2\sqrt{\lambda_*}=0.0065$ for simplicity of the test, where $\lambda_*$ is obtained from the Rayleigh quotient suggested by the \texttt{con-Fisher} method at the asymptotical limit.

+Unlike the previous experiments, both adaptive step sizes and restart mechanism are activated for the \texttt{log-Fisher} method, to prevent $p^{(k)}_{\text{i,jump}}$ from being zero.
+The adaptive step-size scheme results in an effective time span of approximately $[0, 1449.9]$, corresponding to 96.66\% of the MH method's duration.
+The restart mechanism is activated whenever $p^{(k)}_{\text{i,jump}}=0$, in which case the damping effect is disabled in the next step.
+During the entire jump process, the restart mechanism is activated $1243$ times (approximately $0.85\%$ of the total iterations).
+The frequency of restarts per $1000$ iterations ranges from $0$ to $14$.

+As shown in \Cref{fig:lattice-performance}, the \texttt{log-Fisher} method exhibits faster convergence in terms of iterations, and achieves smaller approximation errors to the target distribution and to the normalizing constant. \Cref{fig:lattice-gaussian} plots the evolution of the empirical distribution of the state variable.